Candidate Net Promoter Score | The Ultimate Guide

 More promoters, more positive thoughts about you as an employer.
 Of course, you want to have the key to attracting great talent.

-As always I am more than happy to discuss recruiting and the possibilities with CNPS further so feel free to comment, hook up with me on Linkedin here or send me an email: firstname.lastname@example.org 👋
+As always I am more than happy to discuss recruiting and the possibilities with CNPS further so feel free to comment, add me on Linkedin, or send an email: email@example.com 👋

 PS.
-If you found this helpful and want to read more like this article-please Clap 👇 or follow this blog “Data-driven HR”.
+If you found this helpful, and want to read more articles like this, please Clap 👇 or follow our blog at Trustcruit.com/blog.